izikeros/blog/content/posts/posts/2023/2023-06-05-best_vector_database_for_storing_embeddings_for_ai.md

 ![github stars shield](https://img.shields.io/github/stars/facebookresearch/faiss?logo=github)

-[Faiss](https://faiss.ai/), developed by Facebook AI Research, is a widely-used vector database renowned for its high-performance similarity search capabilities.
+[Faiss logo](https://faiss.ai/), developed by Facebook AI Research, is a widely-used vector database renowned for its high-performance similarity search capabilities.
 It provides a range of indexing methods optimized for efficient retrieval of nearest neighbors, including IVF (Inverted File) and HNSW (Hierarchical Navigable Small World).
 Faiss also supports GPU acceleration, enabling fast computation on large-scale embeddings.

 One of Faiss' notable features is its support for **multi-index search**, which combines different indexing methods to improve search accuracy and speed.
 Additionally, Faiss offers a **Python interface**, making it easy to integrate with existing NLP pipelines and frameworks.
 With its focus on **search performance and versatility**, Faiss is a go-to choice for projects demanding fast and accurate similarity **search over vast embedding collections**.